QuantConnect/Documentation/v2/our-platform/api-reference/file-management.rst

 List Files
 -------------

-Get details about all of the files within a specified project.
+Get details about all of the files within a specified project by not providing a specific file.

 Path
 ====